HL7/crmi-ig/input/pages/introduction.md

 ### Purpose
 {: #purpose}

 Canonical resources are conformance, structural, and knowledge [canonical FHIR resources](https://www.hl7.org/fhir/resource.html#canonical).
-An "artifact" in this IG means an instance of a canonical resource.
+An "artifact" in this Implementation Guide (IG) means an instance of a canonical resource.
 The purpose of this IG is to:

 * Provide a place for universal specification of Shareable/Publishable/Computable/Executable profiles that R4 IGs can use for canonical resources
     * **Shareable**: Shareable profiles set the minimum expectations for including an artifact in a repository or implementation guide